ttranatping/p1mfa-migration-tool/README.md

 The utility is performed in 3 stages.
 Separating the stages allows the migration admin to stage their imports, processing users to its entirety before adding MFA devices.
 This is particularly useful as "429-Too Many Requests" can simply be retried by running the tool again until all records have completed.

+Stages:
+1. Process CSV into individual API calls.
+This allows the migration tool to retry events e.g. if rate limiting has been reached.
+2. Provision users.
+Optional - only required if the user doesn't exist.
+3. Provision MFA (SMS/Email).
+Optional - only required if provisioning MFA device(s).

 ### Process CSV

 This command processes the CSV file and prepares Admin API calls.
 The processed Admin API calls are stored in the producer output folder.